4.58 from 19 votes

 • Gather and prep all the ingredients.
 Preheat your oven to 350 degrees.

 • Trim the excess fat from the pork roast.
 (See my note below about whether to leave the fat cap on or remove it.)
-If not already tied by your butcher, tie the pork roast in 4-5 places.
+If not already tied by your butcher, tie the pork roast in 4 to 5 places.
 Tying a boneless pork loin (or any large cut of meat) with string before roasting gives the meat a uniform shape to ensure even cooking.

 Pork loin roast on white plastic cutting board.